 Directions

-Your next stop is the Bonde Palace (10) which is just further down on Riddarhustorget.
+Your next stop is the Bonde Palace (10).
+Head north-east on Riddarhustorget.
 You’ll be walking a distance of 50 m.

 10. Bonde Palace